open-eid/open-eid.github.io/iis/index.md

 ##### Tab Private Key

-Here we select CSP (cryptographic service provider).
-In our example we want to use `ECDSA_P256`, so we unselect RSA and select `ECDSA_P256`.
+Here, select the CSP (cryptographic service provider).
+In this example, to use `ECDSA_P256`, unselect RSA and select `ECDSA_P256`.

 ![Selecting CSP](./img/image6.png)

-Let's click *OK* and *Next* to save the request file with any name you like in `Base64` format.
+Click *OK* and *Next* to save the request file with any name you like in `Base64` format.

-We can check the contents of request file with command `certutil -dump REQUEST_FILE_NAME`.
+The contents of the request file can be checked with the command `certutil -dump REQUEST_FILE_NAME`.

 ![Request file contents](./img/image7.png)

-We can also see DNS aliases we defined in this query:
+The DNS aliases defined in this query are also visible:

 ![DNS aliases in query file](./img/image8.png)

-Now we must send the query file to any CA for certificate generation.
-If everything goes fine, we'll get the certificate back.
+The query file must now be sent to any CA for certificate generation.
+If everything goes fine, the certificate will be returned.

 ![Certificate for IIS server](./img/image9.png)

 #### Installing certificate

-Issuing CA certificate `OctoX Demo CA 21.11` must be trusted by our IIS server.
-It means it must be in IIS server `Trusted Root Certification Authorities` container.[^2]
+Issuing CA certificate `OctoX Demo CA 21.11` must be trusted by the IIS server.
+It means it must be in the IIS server `Trusted Root Certification Authorities` container.[^2]

 ![Issuing root CA certificate in correct container](./img/image10.png)